chyyuu/rt-patch-analysis/developers/chy/analysis-items.md

     - Detects self-recursing locks and prints out all relevant info.
     - Detects multi-task circular deadlocks and prints out all affected locks and tasks (and only those tasks).

+### PREEMPT_LAZY
+如何理解？

+- RT can preempt almost anywhere
+- Spinlocks that are now mutexes can be preempted
+  – Much more likely to cause contention
+- Do not preempt on migrate_disable()
+  – used by sleepable spinlocks
+- Increases throughput on non-RT tasks